Key Points

 Pricing for Certificate of No Impediment to Marriage

 Three Plans Tailored to Your Issuance SourceWe offer three pricing plans tailored to where your certificate is issued — Legal Affairs Bureau, municipal office, or Japanese consulate abroad.
-The Country-Specific Standard Package (¥77,000) is a unified price across all 5 countries.
-For consulate-issued certificates where the apostille step may be omitted depending on the issuing and receiving authorities, our Consulate-Issued Package (¥38,500) reflects the narrower work scope at half the standard price.
+The Country-Specific Standard Package (¥77,000+, tax included where applicable) uses a standard fee shared across all 5 countries.
+For consulate-issued certificates where the apostille step may be omitted depending on the issuing and receiving authorities, the Consulate-Issued Certificate Plan (¥38,500) reflects the narrower work scope.

 For: Legal Affairs Bureau or municipal office issuance

 For: Japanese consulate-issued certificates.
-Apostille step may be omitted depending on the issuing and receiving authorities — transparent pricing that reflects the actual work involved.
+Apostille step may be omitted depending on the issuing and receiving authorities — the fee reflects the narrower work scope.

 7 Common Questions About Certificate of No Impediment Authentication